mehermvr/rko_lio/README.md

 <!-- [demo video here] -->

-The following is the minimal information you need to get going.
-For more details, please check the [docs](https://prbonn.github.io/rko_lio/).

 Assuming you have a rosbag (ros1/ros2) which contains a TF tree, you can run RKO-LIO through

 ```bash